 This article needs to be updated.
 The reason given is: Some of this information is as old as 2003.
 Almost all certification is now based on streaming..(August 2024) |

 Music recording certifications are typically awarded by the worldwide music industry based on the total units sold, streamed, or shipped to retailers.
 These awards and their requirements are defined by the various certifying bodies representing the music industry in various countries and territories worldwide.
-The standard certification awards given consist of Gold, Platinum, and sometimes Diamond awards, in ascending order; the UK also has a Silver certification, ranking below Gold.
+The standard certification awards given consist of Gold, Platinum, and sometimes Diamond awards, in ascending order; the UK and Australia also have a Silver certification, ranking below Gold.
 In most cases, a "Multi-Platinum" or "Multi-Diamond" award is given for multiples of the Platinum or Diamond requirements.

 Many music industries around the world are represented by the International Federation of the Phonographic Industry (IFPI).
 The IFPI operates in 66 countries and services affiliated industry associations in 45 countries.[1]
 In some cases, the IFPI is merely affiliated with the already operational certification bodies of a country, but in many countries with lesser-developed industries, the IFPI acts as the sole certifying body servicing the country or region's music industry.
 Still other countries not represented by the IFPI have certifying bodies operating independently, such as individual record companies which service the country or region's music industry as a whole.